What is Verge (XVG)?

 Your comprehensive guide to Verge (XVG), a cryptocurrency built with a focus on privacy and anonymity.

-In the rapidly expanding world of cryptocurrency, an increasing number of developers are focusing on providing secure and anonymous transactions to their users.
+In the rapidly expanding world of cryptocurrency, an increasing number of developers are focussing on providing secure and anonymous transactions to their users.
 Verge (XVG) is one of the popular contenders in the battle for privacy coin supremacy.

 So, what does Verge offer, how does it work and what should you consider before buying XVG?
 Let’s take a closer look.